Coyle Browne Law

 • Different discipline actions that are disproportionate for one group of people versus others

-If your rights have been violated, reach out to the team at Coyle Browne Law, PLC for help.
+If your rights have been violated, reach out to the San Diego employment lawyers at Browne Employment Lawyers for help.
 We have the skills and resources necessary to help take a stand on your behalf.
 Call us today to schedule a confidential case review.

 Practice areas